 The editors are seeking unpublished flash fiction pieces between 500 and 1,500 words to appear in our monthly newsletters, as well as our quarterly issues.
 Each accepted piece will first be sent out in the newsletter, and then showcased in our Flash Menagerie on the website indefinitely.

 You may submit up to (3) flash pieces for consideration during a single submissions period.
-Feel free to consolidate them into one email–send one email for each flash piece.
+Please do NOT consolidate them into one email–send one email for each flash piece.
 If you attach more than one flash piece to a single email, we will ask to to re-send them separately.

 All submissions should be sent to firstname.lastname@example.org